phlalx/bellman/README.md

 ## Nodes

-The distributed system is modelled by a set of `Node.t`, identified globally by their `Global_id.t`.
+The distributed system is modeled by a set of `Node.t`, identified globally by a `Global_id.t`.
 Nodes communicate with their neighbors using a *local link* identified by a `Local_id.t` according to a user-defined topology.

 ![alt text](fig/topology.png)

-A user of the simulator must implement the `Node` interface which defines the behavior of the distributed algorithm.
+The simulated algorithm is defined in the `Node` and `Message` modules.
+The other modules are used by the *simulator/scheduler*.

 ```
 val create : num_nodes:int -> Global_id.t -> num_neighbors:int ->